+Chevening Scholarship 2021-2022 session is now open for international students.
 Chevening is the UK Government’s international awards scheme aimed at developing global leaders.
-Funded by the Foreign and Commonwealth Office (FCO) and partner organizations, Chevening offers two types of award – Chevening Scholarships and Chevening Fellowships – the recipients of which are personally selected by British embassies and high commissions throughout the world.
+Funded by the Foreign and Commonwealth Office (FCO) and partner organizations, Chevening offers two types of award – Chevening Scholarships and Chevening Fellowships – the recipients of which are personally selected by the British embassies and high commissions throughout the world.

 Chevening offers a unique opportunity for future leaders and influencers from all over the world to develop professionally and academically, network extensively, experience UK culture, and build lasting positive relationships with the UK.

 Applications for Chevening Scholarship Awards to study in the UK in 2021-2022 will reopen in August 2020.